ycpcs/cs320-spring2025/syllabus.md

 ### Late Lab Policy

 The labs will be graded on a **Pass / Fail** basis.
 Since satisfactory completion of all of the labs is so crucial to your ability to make significant (and timely) contributions to your team project, there will **NOT** be a late grace period for any of the labs.
 Late submission of a lab will result in an automatic failure for that lab and up to a **5% penalty could be assessed against your course grade for failing the lab.**

-### Exams

-This year's exam will be a take home exam.
-You will be allowed to use all of the course resources, as well as your labs and assigments.
-You are **NOT** allowed to consult with anyone else, or use any other resources to complete the exam, **especially ChatGPT**, unless otherwise instructed that you may do so.

 ### Academic Integrity